Cantilever beam are simply supported at one end and free at other end.

 Advantages of Cantilever Beam:

-- Enables erection with little disturbance in navigation.
+- These beam enables erection with little disturbance in navigation.

 - The span can be longer than simple beams because beams can be added to the cantilever arms.